genesiscommunitysuccess/docs/docs/04_front-end/01_basics/04_package-json-basics.md

     }
 ```

-Some examples of changes you'd make:
+Some examples of changes for the project:
-* Linting would be set up in `client/package.json` as you will want to run linting checks across all parts of the code.
+* Set up linting in `client/package.json`, because you want to run linting checks across all parts of the code.
-* The "Blazer" theme would require `@genesislcap/foundation-ui` as a dependency so it can import the web components and export them with customised css/themeing.
-This would require adding a `dependency` to `client/packages/blazer/package.json`.
+* The "Blazer" theme requires `@genesislcap/foundation-ui` as a dependency so that it can import the web components and export them with customised css/themeing.
+For this, add a `dependency` to `client/packages/blazer/package.json`.
-* The "Blazer" theme would want to be used in both apps to keep a consistent look and feel, and the calculations package is required in both apps too.
-You would add these dependencies in the `package.json` of each of the modules, and then `lerna` would ensured they're linked together so you can see the local changes without having to publish the theme or calculation package to `npm`.
+* The "Blazer" theme needs to be used in both apps to keep a consistent look and feel, and the calculations package is required in both apps too.
+Add these dependencies in the `package.json` of each of the modules, and then `lerna` will ensure they're linked together.
+This means you can see the local changes without having to publish the theme or calculation package to `npm`.

 :::info
-If you needed an external dependency to both apps such as [@microsoft/api-documenter](https://www.npmjs.com/package/@microsoft/api-documenter) then lerna would only download it once in the common `node_modules` and then symlink it to where it is required.
+If you need an external dependency to both apps such as [@microsoft/api-documenter](https://www.npmjs.com/package/@microsoft/api-documenter), then lerna will only download it once in the common `node_modules` and then symlink it to where it is required.
 :::